N.U.in and Northeastern’s Curriculum

 • December: Students complete their final examinations at their N.U.in program sites, return home, and begin preparations for the spring semester.

-• January: Students settle into their new accommodations.
-Orientation for NU Boston takes place, introducing them to campus life and resources.
+• January: Students settle into their new accommodations in Boston.
+Husky 101 Orientation takes place, introducing campus life and resources in Boston.
 Classes start in the first week of January.
-During this time, students can also seek academic advising to finalize their spring semester class schedules.
+During this time, students can also seek academic advising to make add/drop course changes to their spring semester class schedules.

 • February: Final grades and transcripts are issued by the N.U.in partner institutions.
-Northeastern University starts the process of reviewing and processing these final grades.
+Northeastern University begins reviewing and processing these final grades.

 Course Selection and Registration FAQ’s